How to access an account via FTP

 While File Manager is instantly accessible via cPanel and does not need to be installed additionally, it is considered to be less convenient than an FTP client.

-FTP clients (recommended for a large number of files/if the website files are frequently updated)
+This option is recommended for a large number of files/if the website files are frequently updated.

 An FTP client lets you quickly handle files and get instant access to your web space.
 The only downside is that you will still need to use cPanel in case you want to extract files because FTP clients do not support this feature.

 It is possible to connect through different protocols.